PeptaHub

 Overview

 Oxytocin is a 9-amino acid endogenous neuropeptide produced in the hypothalamus and released by the posterior pituitary gland.
 FDA-approved as Pitocin for labor induction and postpartum hemorrhage control, oxytocin is also widely studied off-label for its effects on social bonding, trust, anxiety reduction, and sleep quality.
-Compounded intranasal formulations are used off-label in autism spectrum disorder, PTSD, social anxiety, and relationship therapy contexts.
+Compounded intranasal formulations are studied off-label with inconsistent evidence; notably, a large Phase 3 trial (Sikich et al., NEJM 2021, n=290) found no significant benefit for autism spectrum disorder, and results across PTSD, social anxiety, and relationship therapy contexts remain mixed.

 § 02